Geeksltd/Zebble.Contacts/README.md

 ![logo]

-Contacts gives you a unified API to query the device contacts which works across all platforms of Zebble application.
+Contacts gives you a unified API to query the device contacts.

 [![NuGet](https://img.shields.io/nuget/v/Zebble.Contacts.svg?label=NuGet)](https://www.nuget.org/packages/Zebble.Contacts/)

 > Modern smartphones have a central repository of contacts managed by the operating system.
-That is used for normal telephone functionality, but it's also available to apps via an API on each platform
+That is used for normal telephone functionality, but it's also available to apps via an API on each platform.

 <br>